Still Looking for Peace on Earth

 I learned about D-Day from my late friend Bill Hart, who died in 2014.
 Bill served in the U.S. Army during World War II , and his unit was part of the force that invaded Normandy.

 Bill wrote an illustrated memoir about his military experiences.
-Through his written and visual account, he left us a first hand account of an experience that changed his life and changed the world.
+Through his written and visual account, he left us a firsthand account of an experience that changed his life and changed the world.

-In this updated version of a previous post, I share some of Bill’s art and memories of Bill shared by his son Terry (my thanks to Bill’s wife Greta who graciously gave me permission to share from Terry’s social media post)
+In this updated version of a previous post, I share some of Bill’s art and memories of Bill shared by his son Terry (my thanks to Bill’s late wife Greta who graciously gave me permission to share from Terry’s social media post)

 He was a true artist and entrepreneur who always enjoyed laughing and meeting new and interesting people.
 He was wise enough to not limit his conversation to only sports, religion or politics most men comfortably slide into.
-But instead, he always talked about real thoughts and feelings as well as the history of his Irish roots.

 Bill’s son, Terry Hart